Balancing Life with Diabetes Through Movement and Self-Management Strategies

 Education | Weekly/monthly | ADA videos, PMH support groups |

-Emotional & Social Wellness
+Emotional and Social Wellness for Diabetes

-Your Path to Wellness
+Your Path to Living Well with Diabetes

 International Diabetes Federation.
 (2021).
 IDF Diabetes Atlas, 10th ed.